-The Douglas Drive corridor project will reconstruct nearly two miles of Douglas Drive between Olson Memorial Highway and Medicine Lake Road (County Road 70).
+The Douglas Drive project team reconstructed nearly two miles of Douglas Drive between Medicine Lake Road (County Road 70) and Olson Memorial Highway.
 This project will create a safer and more efficient road for all users by improving connectivity, traffic flow, pedestrian safety and aesthetics.

-The 2016-17 reconstruction project will be done in partnership with the City of Golden Valley and will feature:
+The 2016-17 reconstruction project was done in partnership with the City of Golden Valley and the new Douglas Drive features:

 - Additional turn lanes